-- Prevention avoiding generating excess peat during construction (e.g. by avoiding peat areas or by using construction methods that do not require excavation such as floating tracks); - Re-use use of peat produced on site in restoration or landscaping, providing that its use is fully justified and suitable; - Recycling/Recovery/Treatment modify peat produced on site for use as fuel, or as a compost/soil conditioner, or dewater peat to improve its mechanical properties in support to re-use; and - Storage storage of peat up to a depth of 2 m on a temporary basis for future re-use is not classified as a waste and does not require authorisation from SEPA; however, care must be taken to ensure that it does not cause environmental pollution, create an unnatural habitat or a safety risk.
+- Prevention avoiding generating excess peat during construction (e.g. by avoiding peat areas or by using construction methods that do not require excavation such as floating tracks); - Re-use use of peat produced on site in restoration or landscaping, providing that its use is fully justified and suitable; - Recycling/Recovery/Treatment modify peat produced on site for use as fuel, or as a compost/soil conditioner, or dewater peat to improve its mechanical properties in support to re-use; and - Storage storage of peat up to a depth of 2m is not classified as a waste and does not require authorisation from SEPA, however care must be taken to ensure that it does not cause environmental pollution, create an unnatural habitat or a safety risk.